Presented by Emi Tanaka

 These slides are viewed best by Chrome and occasionally need to be refreshed if elements did not load properly.
 See here for PDF .

-in one source document with ability to knit to many output formats (via Pandoc).
+R Markdown integrates text + code in one source document with ability to knit to many output formats (via Pandoc).

 # Header 1## Header 2- Unordered list 1 - Unordered list 21.
 Ordered list 11.
 Ordered list 2_This is italic._ *This too.*__This is bold.__ **This too.**_**This is bold & italic.**_